09 May 2018

 Category : Opinion

-On the occasion of Europe Day, we learn about the history of twinning projects.
+In the framework of Europe Day, we get deeper in the history of Twinning projects.
 20 years of peer-to-peer cooperation in the European Union, with FIIAPP as one of the largest operators

-International cooperation starts at home.
-While reaching the furthest corners shows its ability to promote standards and contribute to institution building in the most fragile countries, looking closer to home may be more complicated and necessary than we think.
+International cooperation starts from home.
+While reaching the most distant corners of the world shows the ability to promote standards and contribute to institution building in the most fragile countries, looking closer to home may be more complicated and necessary than we think.

-We are talking about the sustainable development goals and an international framework that aims to change the global picture in relation to poverty, climate change and inequality, the results of which should be visible in the next decade.
-However, in this quest for global change, without wishing to downplay the issue, we must bear in mind that cooperation between Europe and its neighbouring countries (from the Maghreb to the Caucasus) is still as important as it was 20 years ago, when the European Commission first set up its twinning programme.
+We talk about sustainable development goals and an international framework that aims to change the global picture in relation to poverty, climate change and inequality, whose results should become visible in the next decade.
+Without wishing to downplay the issue, we must bear in mind, in this quest for global change, that cooperation between Europe and its neighbouring countries (from the Maghreb to the Caucasus) is still as important as it was 20 years ago, when the European Commission established its twinning programme.

 An instrument for institutional dialogue

-The most important feature of the twinning projects is their results-based approach, as it was one of the first EU cooperation instruments to focus on specific and mandatory results.
-While this impact-based vision is now firmly ensconced, it has not always been so commonplace for the majority of donors.
+The most important feature of the Twinning projects is their results-based approach, as it was one of the first EU instruments for cooperation to focus on specific and mandatory results.
+While this impact-based vision is now firmly ensconced, it has not always been a reality in the daily work of the majority of donors.

-In addition, the twinning programme was also the Commission’s first foray into on-demand projects.
+In addition, the Twinning programme has also been the Commission’s first foray into projects based on demand.
 A vision that has now spread to other regions, but which continues to have its roots in these pioneering initiatives.

 The recognition the programme has received from other European institutions is an additional argument for being aware of the impact these projects have had over the last 20 years.
-For example, the EU Court of Auditors emphasises that twinning has the capacity to act as a “catalyst to launch reform in the candidate countries by bringing together experts from Member States and candidate country administrations and promoting the adoption of EU legislation”.
+For example, the EU Court of Auditors emphasises that twinning has the capacity to act as a -catalyst for launching reforms in the candidate countries by bringing together experts from Member States and candidate country administrations and promoting the adoption of EU legislation-.

 FIIAPP, one of the largest European operators

-FIIAPP, as the only Spanish institution responsible for managing these EU projects, has implemented over 350 twinning projects and it is one of the most important European twinning operators.
+As the only Spanish institution responsible for managing these EU projects, FIIAPP has implemented over 350 Twinning projects and is one of the most important European Twinning operators.

-There have been many success stories among these projects, but it is worth discussing the projects implemented by FIIAPP that are highlighted in the EU’s own annual activity report.
-To illustrate this we can take the example of the 2016 report, which discusses Tunisia and the way the projects undertaken in the region have contributed to the country’s democratic transition.
+There have been many FIIAPP success stories among these projects, but it is worth discussing those highlighted in the EU’s own annual activity report.
+In this sense, we can take the example of the 2016 report, which discusses Tunisia and the way the projects undertaken in the region have contributed to the country’s democratic transition.

-Specifically, the project to support the Ministry of Justice has helped to modernise the selection and training of judicial personnel in the country.
+Specifically, the project supporting the Ministry of Justice has helped to modernise the selection and training of judicial personnel in the country.
 These have been concrete advances, key to aligning the justice sector with international standards.

 The case of Tunisia and its institutional needs in the post-Arab spring context is just one example of how FIIAPP supports the modernisation and democratisation of public administration through this type of project.
 Other examples cover topics as diverse as migration, social policies, rights, economic development, communications, security and the green economy.

-FIIAPP, together with other European operators, is contributing to the development of this instrument and its participation and involvement in different working groups on the future of Twinning.
-This is a sign of the EU’s commitment to this funding tool.
+FIIAPP, together with other European operators, is contributing to the development of this instrument and its participation and involvement in different working groups on the future of Twinning is a proof of the EU’s commitment to this funding tool.

 Future prospects for the twinning instrument

 In recognition of the success of this instrument, the Commission is considering extending it to other regions, such as Latin America and the Caribbean.
-Given its broadening from an instrument dedicated solely to candidate countries to its application in other European neighbours, this extension seems possible.
+Given its evolution from an instrument dedicated solely to candidate countries to one used in the relation with other European neighbours, this extension seems possible.

-However, a convincing argument on the advantages of this framework, for example, in comparison to initiatives funded by the Development Cooperation Instrument, remains to be made.
+However, a convincing argument on the advantages of this framework remains to be made, in comparison for example initiatives funded by the Development Cooperation Instrument.